-Something about the way he said it.
-Like it was the most obvious thing in the world.
-I went home and tried it.
+A guy at my church named Terry said that to me, and something about the way he said it — like it was the most obvious thing in the world — made me actually go home and try it.

 The Framework That Saved My Mornings